biopython/biopython.github.io/wiki/Deprecation_policy.md

 `              " developers via the mailing list.""",`
 `              DeprecationWarning)`

+-   Also add an entry to the DEPRECATED file, again specifying what module (if any) has replaced the old code.
 -   In principle, we require that two Biopython releases carrying the deprecation warning are made before the code can be actually removed.
--   In addition, at least one year should pass between the first Biopython release carring the deprecation warning, and the first Biopython release in which the code has been actually removed.
+-   In addition, at least one year should pass between the first Biopython release carrying the deprecation warning, and the first Biopython release in which the code has been actually removed.

 See here for the discussion on the mailing list: